patricktrandev/techx/README.md

 ## TechX - Ecommerce Online Shopping Store

-Welcome to TechX, a sophisticated Ecommerce online shopping platform built to elevate customer shopping experience through the power of modern web technologies.
-TechX combines the robust backend capabilities of Spring Boot with the dynamic frontend features of Angular, delivering a high-performance, user-friendly, and scalable solution for online retail.
+Welcome to TechX, a scalable online shopping platform using Java Spring Boot, Angular, and MySQL.
+Integrated Spring Security for authentication and authorization, and implemented OTP-based password recovery using Redis for secure, time-sensitive token storage.
+Containerized the application with Docker and streamlined deployments via GitLab CI/CD.

 **_Tentative technologies and frameworks_**